 No matter what you might be going through, always try to take a step back and remember: This.
 Is.
 Not.
 Your.
 Fault.

 Assessing Your Emotional Wellness

 The below emotions are normal to experience in response to online abuse, and they may go away once your harassment episode ends.
 This doesn’t make them any easier to process or experience; seeking help from a member of your support community or the advice of a wellness professional can help you take stock of what you’re experiencing.
-If the below emotions do not go away in time, or if certain feelings escalate to the point that they’re interfering with your personal life or productivity, consider speaking to your doctor or seeking the help of a wellness professional.

 (The following list has been adapted from Without My Consent):

 - Memory loss